 Plenty of options.

 The Pine Creek Trail 15 miles south of Livingston has something for everyone.
-Hikers can chose from an easy 1.2 mile walk to Pine Creek Falls, a more strenuous 5.5-mile hike to Pine Creek Lake, or a very challenging 7-mile trek to the summit of Black Mountain, which involves a mile of elevation gain.
+Hikers can choose to do an easy 1.2 mile walk to Pine Creek Falls, a more strenuous 5.5-mile hike to Pine Creek Lake, or a very challenging 7-mile trek to the summit of Black Mountain, which involves a mile of elevation gain.
 A week ago (8/11/18), our friend Christie invited my wife and I to hike to the lake, and then this past Thursday (8/16/18) I returned to climb Black Mountain.

 As easy as it gets . . .
 Pine Creek Falls